portsmouth/Trinity/README.md

 uniform vec3  dust_absorption;            // {"name":"dust_absorption",  "default":[0.5,0.5,0.5], "scale":1.0}
 uniform vec3  dust_scattering;            // {"name":"dust_scattering",  "default":[0.5,0.5,0.5], "scale":1.0}
 ```
-The metadata after the `//` is a JSON object which is used to generate a uniform variable for the shader, driven by a UI slider or color picker (depending on whether "default" is a number or array).
+The metadata after the `//` is a JSON object which is used to generate a uniform variable for the shader, which is "bound" to (i.e. driven by) a UI slider or color picker (depending on whether "default" is a number or array).
 ```glsl
 float Tambient;